skrin23/migrate-storage-proxmox/README.md

     Snapshot your Proxmox config (and VM disks if possible) before production migration.

     If in doubt, check migrate-storage.log for details about every step.

+⚙️ Compatibility & Disclaimer

+- **Tested on Proxmox VE 8.4.1**
+- **Use as is.
+No warranty.**
+- Always review and test in your environment before production use.

 🛡 License